beephole/learning-technique/README.md

 THIS STREAMLIT APP IS FOR FUN AND EDUCATIONAL PURPOSES PLEASE TRY TO LEARN AS MUCH  CODING AS YOU CAN!

-A app that Creates a Memory Palace Story based on the lines of code you input !
+An app that Creates a Memory Palace Story based on the lines of code you input !
 It Automatically Generates a Memory Palace Story to help you memorize It !!
 Also you get to Download the Csv or Pdf of that table !

 ![images](https://github.com/beephole/learning-technique/assets/118709832/db677515-8f3d-4164-ae92-8436115df4a1)

 Hi there !
-This app helps you leverage the power of the Memory Palace technique (also known as the Method of Loci) to improve your memory and learning.  !
+This app helps you leverage the power of the Memory Palace technique (also known as the Method of Loci) to improve your memory and learning  !

 The Memory Palace technique is an ancient mnemonic device that involves associating the items you want to remember with specific locations or "loci" in a mental space you are familiar with, such as your house or a well-known route.
 By recalling these locations, you can also recall the associated items more easily, making this an effective tool for memorizing and learning new information.